nooga/AcquisitionAPI/README.md

 `OpenSmogHash [HASH]`

-If no such header is sent the server should register the device and sent the SECRET.
+If no such header is sent the server should register the device and sent the `SECRET`.

-**WARNING:** If device is reflashed and forgot the Secret it should provide different SUID.
+**WARNING:** If device is reflashed and forgot the Secret it should provide different `SUID`.

 **Payload:**